DataDog/dd-trace-js/docs/API.md

 <h4>scope.activate(span, fn)</h4>

-This method activates the provided span in a new scope available in the function provided as the second argument.
+This method activates the provided span in a new scope available in the provided function.
 Any asynchronous context created from whithin that function will also have the same scope.

 ```javascript
 const tracer = require('dd-trace').init()